-If your cat loves certain pieces of furniture, you can do a few things to make those pieces less appealing.
+If your cat loves certain pieces of furniture, you can do a few things to make those items less appealing.

 For horizontal scratching cats, a little tin foil in their favorite spots can cut down on scratching.
 The noise and feel of the foil makes scratching a lot less fun.

 Double-sided sticky tape is another option.
 Your cat won’t enjoy scratching as much if they keep getting their paws stuck!
 However, this trick won’t work on every cat.
-Some cats are smarter than this deterrent, as seen in the following video:
+Some cats are smarter than this deterrent, as seen in the video above.

 Some cats have a strong dislike for citrus scents, so spraying furniture with a lemon or citrus-scented spray might dissuade them.
 Keep in mind CatTime’s tips for helping cats stop unwanted behavior, and apply some of these ideas to teaching kitty where not to scratch.

 In addition to negative reinforcement on the furniture, you can use positive reinforcement to encourage kitty to be more interested in appropriate scratching posts.